rebeling/anchorman/README.rst

 * consider text units in the rules (e.g. paragraphs)
 * add your own element validator made easy
 * replace only n items of the same item
+* specify restricted_areas for linking by tag: a, img as default

 Usage
 ------